 Step 8: Step 2.6/ Seal

 Seal over everything by sponging over another layer of latex.

 Step 9: Step 2.7/ Painting the Appliance

-After it's dry if you want to get rid of the shine dust over it with a little baby powder.
+After it's dry if you want to get rid of any shine just dust over it with a little baby powder or talc.

 Step 10: Step 2.8/ Fake Blood

-If you are doing the full Walking Dead Zombie make-up hold off on the blood until the end, if not then it's time to get gory!
+If you are doing the full Walking Dead style Zombie make-up hold off on the blood until the end, if not then it's time to get gory!

 Add a generous amount of fake blood to the inside of the "wound" and smear it around and using a stipple sponge, scrunched up paper towel or just your fingers until it's good and gory.

 Step 11: Step 3/ Make-up

 For this guide I just used basic Snazaroo face paints but feel free to splash out on proper grease paints if you want.
 I start with a creamy white base colour, brown shading in the eye sockets and then gave her skin that purple mottled look using a thin brush with a small amount of make-up on it making squiggly lines all over the face.

 Although it's not shown (cos we forgot to photograph it) we covered Sallies eyebrows with tissue paper and latex before we applied the make-up (the tissue paper isn't really necessary though to be honest).
 If you're going to do this make sure you apply vaseline to the eyebrows first or it will be difficult to get off again.